SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 Example: Delays in approval for induction completion because the assigned approver is often busy.

-### 2. Assign - Appoint trusted subject matter experts to be responsible
+### 2. Assign - Appoint trusted subject matter experts to be responsible (see image below)

 Build a list of people who are experts on that subject - they will be responsible for approvals.